wesleychristelis/ngrx-poc/README.md

 Is a useful library that handles collections in a smart manner.
 It exposes and adapter to easily insert , delete, update etc... items in a collection.

+#### On Push Change Detection

+Misconception: Is that the compenents only updating themselves when the input changes, this is not entirely true.

+On Push also gets triggered when any observable emits a new value, if that observable is plugged in the template via the ASYNC pipe.

+What does not work is when we try mutated data at the level of the component directly.

+changeDetection: ChangeDetectionStrategy.OnPush can be chnage at the root component and all its sub components will have this setting propogated.

 ## Environment Setup